1024inc/engineering-blog/_posts/2022-08-09-mocking-requests-to-third-party-services.md

 ## Conclusion
 So there you have it.
 When dealing with third parties there is a range of strategies that can fit to a variety of cases.
-Here at Beyond we prefer the feature rich and production ready solution of the VCR library, since we are doing a heavy use of external requests.
-The other solutions proposed can be an ideal approach, especially for quicker and simpler cases.
+Here at Beyond we prefer the feature rich and production-ready solution of the VCR library, since we are doing a heavy use of external requests.
+The other solutions proposed can also be an ideal approach, especially for simpler cases.